Vanille-N/meander.typ/docs/docs.typ

 In any case, I recommend briefly reading @explain-algo, as having a basic understanding of what happens behind the scenes can't hurt.
+This includes turning on some debugging options in @debug.

 To learn how to handle non-rectangular obstacles, see @contouring.